Motorcycle Sunglasses Buyers Guide

 PHOTOCHROMIC OR TRANSITIONS LENSES

 Photochromic lenses are becoming very popular with people who want one pair of motorcycle glasses for both day and night riding.
 This is especially true of prescription lens wearers.
 The biggest downside of photochromic lenses is that polycarbonate lens material does not get quite as dark as the more breakable photochromic lenses (like glass or CR-39 plastic).
-For people that who sensitive to bright light or people who prefer a dark sunglass lens, these may not get dark enough to be comfortable.
+For people that who sensitive to bright light or people who prefer darker sunglasses, these may not get dark enough to be comfortable.

 Lens color is almost as important as polarization when trying to maximize clarity and contrast.
 For most people, shades of copper provide the best contrast, and copper will always sharpen colors like reds and greens.
 Grey lenses are best for maintaining true color.
 In low light conditions like dusk, dawn, or rainy days a yellowish or light rust lens color can cut glare and improve contrast.
 However, if your only source of light is your motorcycle headlight a slight tint will not improve contrast, it will just reduce the little bit of light you have to work with.